venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 -   **The Librarian (RAG Service):** The centralized, standalone, production-grade service responsible for the entire RAG pipeline.
 It ingests indexes, loads ML models, and serves codebase-aware context via a secure API.
 -   **Index Manifest (`index_manifest.json`):** The immutable integration contract created by the indexer.
 It is a self-describing file within the index archive that specifies the exact embedding model and collection name used, ensuring perfect compatibility between the index artifact and the Librarian service.
 -   **Kernel:** The core logic engine within the Conductor responsible for intercepting high-level workflow steps (e.g., `execute_refactoring_workflow`) and expanding them into a deterministic sequence of granular tool calls.
+-   **Index Manifest (`index_manifest.json`):** The immutable integration contract created by the indexer.
+It is a small, self-describing JSON file stored in OCI Object Storage.
+It specifies the exact embedding model and **PostgreSQL table name** for a given project and branch, ensuring perfect compatibility and directing the Librarian to the correct data source.
 ---

 ## 2. Core Architectural Principles